cloudmesh/technologies/chapters/tech/apache-apex.md

 connectors to existing file systems, message systems and relational, NoSQL and Hadoop databases, social media.
-It also provides a library of compute operators like Machine Learning, Stats and Math, Pattern Marching, Query and Scripting, Stream manipulators, Parsers and UI \& Charting operators [@www-apacheapexblog].
+It also provides a library of compute operators like Machine Learning, Stats and Math, Pattern Marching, Query and Scripting, Stream manipulators, Parsers and UI and Charting operators [@www-apacheapexblog].